The physicians at VisionPoint Eye Center take special care to administer innovative treatments for your eye disease.

 - A black curtain, or constant disturbance, noted in your side vision.
 You can check each eye by covering one eye at a time.

-Astigmatism, Hyperopia, Myopia, and Presbyopia are all type of refractive errors that cause your eyes to see the way they do.
+Astigmatism, Hyperopia, Myopia, and Presbyopia are all types of refractive errors that cause your eyes to see the way they do.
 They create the need for glasses or contacts to help your eyes process images clearly.

 Astigmatism is an uneven or irregular curvature of the cornea or lens, which results in blurred or distorted vision.
 Other symptoms of astigmatism include the need to squint, eye strain from squinting, headaches and eye fatigue.